Marak/webservice.js/ReadMe.md

 # warning - library is under active dev. docs and blog are currently out of sync, will be updating soon.

 # webservice.js - turn node.js modules into web-services
-#### v0.4.3
+#### v0.4.4
-webservice.js is a node.js module that allows developers to easily create RESTFul web-services based on the exports of node.js modules
+webservice.js is a somewhat opinionated node.js library that allows developers to easily create RESTFul web-services based on the exports of node.js modules.
+Having to deal with both implementing and consuming 100s of web-services over the past ten years, I've grown bitter of web-services with arbitrary restrictions, poor documentation, and piles of boiler-plate code. webservice.js tries to solve these problems by implementing RESTFul principals in a much more relaxed fashion.

+webservice.js also plays very nice with node's httpServer and other middleware frameworks ( such as Connect ).

+## FEATURES

+- Instantly create a  RESTful web-service from a node.js module
+- Regular JavaScript methods are automatically transformed into API methods for your web-service
+- Data can be posted to any webservice.js end-point as JSON, query string, or form data.
+- By default, HTTP Verbs and Content-Type are not strictly enforced
+- Can export as an httpServer request handler
+- Can export an a httpServer instance
+- Works as a middle-ware in Connect or stack

+Regular JavaScript methods are automatically transformed into API methods for your web-service.
+Data can be posted to any webservice.js end-point as JSON, query string, or form data.
+By default, HTTP Verbs, Content-Type, and  are not strictly enforced.
+Content-type

 ## installation